pivotal/docs-platform-automation/docs/how-to-guides/rotating-certificate-authority.md

 1. Use Ops Manager to generate a new certificate authority.
 1. Give Ops Manager an existing root certificate authority to use.

+!!! warning "Use with `pivotal-container-service` tile"
+    Rotating certificate authority with the pivotal-container-service
+    tile installed will cause warnings in the pipeline.
+Only certificates managed by Ops Manager will be rotated in this process!

 Regardless of method, we are going to add our first job to the pipeline.
 ```yaml
 jobs: